 You can choose from the following list to define the Type of Story Element you’re creating:

-- Character* – from protagonists to the smallest walk-on role
+- Person* – from protagonists to the smallest walk-on role

 - Region* – worlds, continents, countries, counties, mountain ranges, forests, etc.